theopenlane/newman/scrubber/README.md

 # Overview

 The scrubber package defines an interface for content sanitization (e.g. ensuring the content provided is user generated content only) and creates sane defaults for sanitizing plain text and HTML content.
-The goal is to allow customizable content sanitzation for newman's delivery.
+The goal is to allow customizable content sanitization for newman's delivery.

 # Usage